wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-jp.md

 - 20210508:
-changed some volumn in boot-args and framebuffer，try to optimize drm and sidecar.
+changed some value in boot-args and framebuffer，try to optimize drm and sidecar.

 - 20210426:
 OpenCore's version is still in 0.6.5,but I've rebulit all of EFI files,no longer differentiate EFI files for Catalina or BigSur from right now,upgraded Airportitlwm to 1.3 stable,and added a property "force-online 01000000" to framebuffer